Free GP Webinar Series Commencing Thursday 26 May 2022, 7-8pm AEST

 A reminder, when referring your patients with a positive FOBT to Endoscopy Services to St V's, please indicate clearly on your letter whether the test was done through the National Bowel Cancer Screening Program (NBCSP).

 Patients with a positive FOBT in the NBCSP are fast-tracked and will get their endoscopy with 30 days, so please let us know.

 Please use our special Endoscopy Referral form for all referrals where your patient is likely to require an endoscopy.
 For referral form, click here.

 Advance Care Planning information for GPs

-When you refer patients to St Vincent’s, if they have an Advance Care Plan, please provide this to us.
-Similarly if a patient you care for is a known St Vincent’s patient and has an Advance Care Plan, please provide this to St Vincent’s.
-This encourages shared decision making in line with the patient’s values and presences and in accordance with the impending legislation, Medical Treatment, Planning and Decisions Act 2016.
+When you refer patients to St Vincent’s, if they have an Advance Care Directive, please provide this to us.
+Similarly if a patient you care for is a known St Vincent’s patient and has an Advance Care Directive, please provide this to St Vincent’s.
+This encourages shared decision making in line with the patient’s values and presences and in accordance with the Medical Treatment, Planning and Decisions Act (VIC) 2016.

 National Health Services Directory: